Chotti Bahu: Distribution

 The series was popular in Mauritius, the West Indies, Romania, the United States, Trinidad, Malaysia, Thailand, Uganda, Guyana and South Africa.
 Chotti Bahu season rerun was aired in Zee Anmol in India and Zee Lamhe in the UK during 2014 and 2015.
 The show was also broadcast on MBC Digital 4 in Mauritius.

 Dubbed version of the serial was telecast in Tamil language as Chinna Marumagal in Zee Tamil.
-It was remade twice in Telugu language as Chinna Kodalu and Vaidehi Parinayam which aired on Zee Telugu and remade in Kannada as Radha Kalyana which aired on Zee Kannada.
+It was remade twice in Telugu language as Chinna Kodalu and Vaidehi Parinayam which aired on Zee Telugu, remade in Kannada as Radha Kalyana which aired on Zee Kannada, remade in Malayalam as Snehapoorvam Shyama a sequel to Shyamambaram on Zee Keralam.

 The series currently airs on Zee Zindagi from 23 May 2016 under the title Vrindawan ki Radhika.
 The channel has picked the show as it features a universal theme, which is a reflection of the channel's brand promise of providing its viewers with Bemisal Kahaniyan.
 The series is running on Zee Anmol since 29 April 2019 to 5 January 2020 the series again ran on Zee TV from 16 August 2019.
 The series again re-ran on Zee Anmol since 10 June 2020.
 Season 2 started re-running on Big Magic from 14 December 2020.
+In 2024 Serial again started in 2024 on Nazara TV.